Advice for clinically extremely vulnerable

 Important advice for those who are clinically extremely vulnerable (previously shielding) in Leicester.

-Everyone in Leicester must follow the new Tier 3 restrictions from 2 December.
+Everyone in Leicester must follow the new national lockdown rules from 5 January.

 There is extra advice for people who are clinically extremely vulnerable.
-The government is sending letters to people and you can see a copy of the letter online.
+The advice applies until at least 21 February.
 This page summarises the key points.

-These are not rules but advice you can choose to follow to help keep yourself safe:
+These are not rules but shielding advice you can choose to follow to protect yourself:

-- Significantly reduce your shopping trips, including to pharmacies.
-Consider using online delivery slots for food shopping, or ask friends and family to help deliver shopping or collect medicines for you.
+- You should not go shopping, including to pharmacies.
+Consider using online delivery slots for food shopping and ask your pharmacy for home delivery of medicines, or ask friends and family to help deliver shopping or collect medicines for you.
 Other support is listed below.
-You should also consider shopping or going to the pharmacy at quieter times of day.

 - You should still go outside for exercise.